AstarNetwork/astar-docs/docs/user-guides/transfer-tokens.md

 1. Go to [Portal](https://portal.astar.network/) and connect to Astar Native account to copy address you wish to use.
    <img width="1000" alt="Account-copy" src="https://user-images.githubusercontent.com/77480847/188532843-8be68dcf-edce-4c72-b8c9-4877f45c72d2.png" />

-2. Connect to Astar EVM account by switching chains from header button.
+2. Connect to Astar EVM account by switching chains from the header button.
    <img width="1000" alt="Switch-to-EVM" src="https://user-images.githubusercontent.com/77480847/188532949-3ae37836-acd2-424b-b398-8e06ad76271c.png" />

 3. Press the transfer button next to the token you wish to send.
    <img width="1000" alt="EVM-transfer" src="https://user-images.githubusercontent.com/77480847/188533050-6a8508da-049e-4697-be86-1f61b2d4c0e3.png" />

-4. You are in the transfer page and add the destination Astar Native address and the amount you wish to transfer.
-Send. **This transaction is to send tokens to EVM Deposit.**
+4. You are now on the transfer page.
+Add the destination Astar Native address and the amount you wish to transfer, then press the confirm button. **This transaction is to send tokens to EVM Deposit.**

 <img width="1137" alt="EVM-depo" src="https://user-images.githubusercontent.com/77480847/188536340-5a59d4e6-290d-451e-b9fd-6d6e424ee76d.png" />

 5. You will need to withdraw EVM deposit before you can use the tokens.

-6. Go back to Native account and press Withdraw button.
+6. Go back to Native account and press the Withdraw button.
    <img width="1137" alt="EVM-depo" src="https://user-images.githubusercontent.com/77480847/188534362-3182f4bf-cc32-4d54-a6a9-5624036df905.png" />

-7. Modal will come up and you can withdraw by signing.
+7. The modal will come up and you can withdraw by signing.
    <img width="945" alt="depo-withdraw" src="https://user-images.githubusercontent.com/77480847/188534447-70873ad8-f597-46da-a8b1-3808f3802c0d.png" />

 <br />

 ## Cross-chain Transfer(XCM)

-There are few points you have to prepare before transferring.
+There are a few points you have to prepare before making a transfer.

 :::note

-- When transferring native tokens for origin chains we recommend to leave some amount in the account otherwise you might need some gas tokens to make further transactions.
+- When transferring native tokens for origin chains, we recommend leaving some amount in the account.
+Otherwise, you might need some gas tokens to make further transactions.

-- Min.Balance is usually applied to tokens in the Polkadot Ecosystem and Astar Portal will only make transactions the amount greater than the Min.Balance.
+- Min.Balance is usually applied to tokens in the Polkadot Ecosystem and Astar Portal will only make transactions for amounts greater than the Min.Balance.

 :::